codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 .. literalinclude:: controllers/006.php

-.. _controller-validate:
+.. _controller-setconfigvalidator:

 $this->setConfigValidator()
 =================

+.. versionadded:: 4.x.x

-If you need to validate rules that are in a personal validation file that extends from the base file, you can set it up as follows
+If you need to validate rules that are in a personal validation file and this extension class of the ``Config\Validation`` class is extended, you can configure it as follows.
+Can be useful when working with standalone modules.

 .. literalinclude:: controllers/026.php